RustaceansKenya/driver-development-book/driver_book/src/bare_metal/the_no_std_preface.md

 It would be an **UNDERSTATEMENT** to call those 2 chapters legendary.
-Just go give them a read... waste your time well.
+Just go give them a read...